tophefo/IpCamera/README.md

 ## Supported Things

-If doing manual text configuration and/or when needing to setup HABPANEL or your sitemap you are going to need to know what your camera has as a "thing name".
+If doing manual text configuration and/or when needing to setup HABPANEL or your sitemap you are going to need to know what your camera has as a "thing type".
 These are listed in BOLD below and are only a single word.
-Example the thing type for a generic onvif camera is "ONVIF".
+Example: The thing type for a generic onvif camera is "ONVIF".

 HTTPONLY: For any camera that is not ONVIF compatible, and has the ability to fetch a snapshot with a url.